tnhnkz1/Office-Fever-Studio-s-Pupil-Clone/README.md

  The reason I call this clone "mixed of two games" is that both games resemble to each other and I wanted to combine them to improve my skills.
 To be honest, it was not my best, I did not give my all because I only focused on the Arcade Idle genre and its mechanics and fundamentals.
 So, when I saw that I was able to do the basics of the Arcade Idle genre such as stack mechanic, feeling, character controller etc., I knew that I could have made it better and fully functioning, however, I did not on purpose.
 I said to myself that it had been enough for me.

+ Forgot to mention that I was not able to use Unity Remote 5.
+I do not know why but it sure that I has forced me to record the gameplay using device simulator in Unity.
+That is why I could not use my phone.
+For some reason I do not know, Unity did not let me to use my phone.
+I mean that Unity was not able to detect my phone.

  Last things last, thank you for reading, thank you for your time, whole lotta respect.

 https://user-images.githubusercontent.com/101358073/228986808-d4faee12-33c1-4e6c-a0de-036ff9e35305.mp4